-Over the past five years, the percentage of schools providing funding for faculty to travel to international conferences and to support international research has declined, but many schools view it as an investment in advancing both their international goals and improving scholarship and research.
-Faculty-led research and other academic collaboration has the potential to develop into broader-based programming.
+Over the past five years, the percentage of schools providing funding for faculty to travel to international conferences and to support international research has declined, but many schools view it as an investment in advancing both their international goals and improving scholarship and research.49 Faculty-led research and other academic collaboration has the potential to develop into broader-based programming.
 For example, UNC- CH's partnership with Tsinghua University on what has become the Center for Logistics ("China's MIT") began with an introduction by NC State professor Shu Cherng Fang of UNC-CH's Noel Greis and Tsinghua's Linning Cai.
-Greis and Cai began discussing their mutual interest in logistics and together have grown the Center for Logistics and together have grown the Center for Logistics and together have grown the Center for Logistics and Enterprise Development, which provides research and technical assistance to a variety of companies seeking to solve logistical challenges in China.
+Greis and Cai began discussing their mutual interest in logistics and together have grown the Center for Logistics and Enterprise Development, which provides research and technical assistance to a variety of companies seeking to solve logistical challenges in China.
 In March, the two schools announced a new "Global Supply Chain Leadership Program" - a dual degree program for executives in Business and Engineering.